google-deepmind/mujoco/doc/XMLreference.rst

 files in a single document object model (DOM) before parsing.
 The included file must be a valid XML file with a unique top-level element.
 This top-level element is removed by the parser, and the elements below it are inserted at the location of the :el:`include` element.
 At least one element must be inserted as a result of this procedure.
-The :el:`include` element can be used where ever an XML element is expected in the MJFC file.
+The :el:`include` element can be used where ever an XML element is expected in the MJCF file.
 Nested includes are allowed, however a given XML file can be included at most once in the entire model.
 After all the included XML files have been assembled into a single DOM, it must correspond to a valid MJCF model.
 Other than that, it is up to the user to decide how to use includes and how to modularize large files if desired.